What happens if a passenger plane flies too high?

 A look at the speed the at which the Boeing 747 takes off and lands

-What speed does a Boeing 747 take off and land?
+What speed does a Boeing 747 take off at?

-Speeds vary according to performance, environmental conditions and weight but typically a fully loaded Boeing 747 on a normal long haul flight would take off from a typical length runway at around 160 knots which is 184 mph.
+A fully loaded Boeing 747 ‘Jumbo Jet’ on a normal long haul flight would take off at a speed of around 160 knots which is 184 mph.
+The calculated take-off speeds vary depending on environmental conditions, runway length and weight.

 Most airlines and aircraft have a facility to de-rate thrust (or use assumed temperatures) for take-off.
 This occurs on runways where the aircraft has extra performance in hand e.g. the aircraft does not need the full length of the runway to take-off.
 Large commercial aircraft rarely use their full engine power for take-off as most runways at large airport long enough to support a reduction in thrust.
 Take-off thrust might be as little as 75% of the maximum thrust.